sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Editors:
 Langley Rock (lrock@redhat.com), [Red Hat](https://redhat.com/) \
 Stefan Hagen (stefan@hagen.link), [Individual](https://stefan-hagen.website/)

+In Memory of Eric Johnson, TIBCO Software inc., an active member of the OASIS CSAF Committee.

 #### Additional artifacts:
 This prose specification is one component of a Work Product that also includes: